Churchill, Manitoba: Polar bears

-Polar bears were once thought to be solitary animals that would avoid contact with other bears except for mating.
+Polar bears were once considered solitary animals that would avoid contact with other bears except for mating.
 In the Churchill region, however, many alliances between bears are made in the fall.
-These friendships last only until the ice forms, then it is every bear for itself to hunt ringed seals.
+These friendships last only until the ice forms.
+Then, it is every bear for itself to hunt ringed seals.
 Starting in the 1980s, the town developed a sizable tourism industry focused on the migration habits of the polar bear.
-Tourists can safely view polar bears from specially modified vehicles built to navigate the tundra terrain.
-Utilizing a set of trails created by the Canadian and US military, responsible tour operators are granted permits to access these trails for wildlife viewing.
-Staying on these established trails ensures no further damage is done to the tundra ecosystem.
-October and early November are the most feasible times to see polar bears, thousands of which wait on the vast peninsula until the water freezes on Hudson Bay so they can return to hunt their primary food source, ringed seals.
-There are also opportunities to see polar bears in the non-winter months, with tours via boat visiting the coastal areas where polar bears can be found both on land and swimming in the sea.

-Many locals even leave their cars unlocked in case someone needs to make a quick escape from the polar bears in the area.
-Local authorities maintain a so-called "polar bear jail" where bears (mostly adolescents) who persistently loiter in or close to town, are held after being tranquillised, pending release back into the wild when the bay freezes over.
+Many locals leave their cars unlocked in case someone needs to quickly escape the polar bears in the area.
+Local authorities maintain a so-called "polar bear jail" where bears (primarily adolescents) who persistently loiter in or close to town, are held after being tranquillised, pending release back into the wild when the bay freezes over.
 It is the subject of a poem, Churchill Bear Jail, written by Salish Chief Victor A. Charlo.

 Beluga whales

-Thousands of beluga whales, which move into the warmer waters of the Churchill River estuary during July and August to calf, are a major summer attraction.
-Polar bears are present as well, and can sometimes be seen from boat tours at this time of year.
+Thousands of beluga whales, which move into the warmer waters of the Churchill River estuary during July and August to calf, are a significant summer attraction.
+Polar bears are present as well and can sometimes be seen from boat tours at this time of year.

 Birds

-Churchill is also a destination for birdwatching from late May until August and there are normally 175 species found there.
+Churchill is also a destination for birdwatching from late May until August; normally, 175 species are found there.
 Birders have recorded more than 270 species within a 25 mi radius of Churchill, including snowy owl, tundra swan, American golden plover and gyrfalcon.
 More than 100 birds, including parasitic jaeger, Smith's longspur, stilt sandpiper, and Harris's sparrow nest there.
 Other birds that are seen around Churchill, but less often, include the northern hawk-owl, three-toed woodpecker and the Ross's gull.

 Health care

-The town has a modern health centre, operated by the Winnipeg Regional Health Authority, which employs about 129 people including six doctors and eighteen nurses.
+The town has a modern health centre, operated by the Winnipeg Regional Health Authority, which employs about 129 people, including six doctors and eighteen nurses.
 It provides 21 acute care beds, dental care and diagnostic laboratories to service the residents of Churchill and the regions of Nunavut.